themantho/brainageR/README.md

 The subject ID file will be stored in SCRIPTS_DIR/subjectIDs.

-### Helpful commands if subject IDs include extraneous characters/numbers
+### Converting DICOMs to BIDS: Helpful commands if subject IDs include extraneous characters/numbers

 To remove a string pattern in the subject IDs